 - Urea breath test using radiolabelled carbon 13

-- Rapid urease test can be performed during endoscopy (also known as the CLO test)
+- Rapid urease test performed during endoscopy (also known as the CLO test)

-A rapid urease test is also known as a CLO test (Campylobacter-like organism test).
-It is performed during endoscopy and involves taking a small biopsy of the stomach mucosa.
-Urea is added to this sample.
-If H. pylori are present, they produce urease enzymes that converts the urea to ammonia.
-The ammonia makes the solution more alkaline.
-A pH indicator (e.g., phenol red) changes colour if the pH rises, giving a positive result on when the pH is tested.
+A rapid urease test involves taking a small biopsy of the stomach mucosa.
+This is added to a liquid medium containing urea.
+H. pylori produce urease enzymes that convert urea to ammonia.
+Ammonia makes the solution more alkaline.
+A pH indicator (e.g., phenol red) changes colour if the pH rises, giving a positive result.

-The eradication regime involves triple therapy with a proton pump inhibitor (e.g. omeprazole) plus 2 antibiotics (e.g. amoxicillin and clarithromycin) for 7 days.
+The H. pylori eradication regime involves triple therapy with a proton pump inhibitor (e.g., omeprazole) plus two antibiotics (e.g., amoxicillin and clarithromycin) for 7 days.
 Routine re-testing is not necessary after treatment.